 If you routinely or briefly bend or break Meta’s rules, you are more likely than anyone else to get shut down.
-It could be your Facebook page, ad account, or Business Manager.
+It could be your Facebook page, ad account, or Every organization should have their own Business Manager to organize their assets (pages, ad accounts, pixels, and more), and then provide appropriate access to those assets to partners.
+More.
 This is how you end a business.

 Try explaining to your client why you can’t run their ads.
 Or why their page no longer exists.